-Layers contain particular editing adjustments applied to images.
-Layers can be stacked, enabling you to blend numerous effects together with endless variety.
-Most adjustments in Exposure are assigned to a layer.
-This includes film emulation or creative presets, essential edits, and special effects.
+Layers contain editing adjustments that you apply to images.
+Multiple layers can be used, so you can blend effects together with endless variety.
+Most adjustments in Exposure are applied on a layer.
+This includes film emulation or creative presets, essential adjustments, and special effects.

-A layer in Exposure is made up of two things: a combination of adjustments and a mask.
+A layer in Exposure is made up of a combination of adjustments and a mask.

-Adjustments are made in Exposure’s editing panels… or by applying one of the looks from the Presets panel.
-Editing tweaks can affect the entire photo, such as applying one of the presets.
-Adjustments can affect selected areas of the image when applied using Exposure’s Brushing panel.
+Adjustments are made in Exposure’s editing panels or by applying one of the looks from the Presets panel.
+Creative tweaks can affect the entire photo, such as applying one of the presets.
+Adjustments can be restricted to affect only selected areas of the image with layer masks.

-The mask determines where the image will be affected by your adjustments.
+The layer mask determines where the image will be affected by the adjustments on the layer.
 The mask thumbnail displays which parts of the image the layer adjustments apply to.
-White areas of the mask show the effect full strength.
-In black areas the effect is not visible.
-Gray areas are in between -- the strength of the effect is controlled by the brightness of the mask.
+The strength of the effect is controlled by the brightness of the mask.
+White areas of the mask apply the effects from the layer at full strength.
+Black areas of the mask show where the layer adjustments are not visible.
+Gray areas blend with the original image.

-In the Layer panel, the layer thumbnail displays the state of the image at that stage in the editing process.
-It displays a list of all your adjustments when you hover over it.
+In the Layer panel, the layer thumbnail visually displays the state of the image at that point in the editing process.
+It also lists all your adjustments when you hover over the layer.

-Another way to create layers in Exposure is with the Layers panel.
+Another way to create layers in Exposure is in the Layers panel.
 At the top, select Add Layer.
 Then, click the mask thumbnail to open Exposure’s Brushing panel.
-Select one of the brush presets from the dropdown to get moving quickly.
-These presets are great options for making localized edits.
-WIth the preset selection made, adjust the brush parameters.
-Then, click and drag to apply that layer’s effects to the image.

-You have freedom to apply adjustments in any order when editing.
-However, it’s best to put adjustment layers in the following order:
+You have freedom to apply layers in any order you’d like, but we suggest using the following order:

-- Basic adjustments like exposure, contrast, clarity, and saturation at the bottom
+- Basic adjustments like exposure, contrast, clarity, and saturation at the bottom, this includes auto adjustments

-- Grain and overlays like borders or light leaks the top
+- Grain and overlays like borders or light leaks at the top

-This is because each layer applies its effect to the layers that are below it.
+This is because each layer applies the effect to the layers that are below it.

-For the final layer add one last creative effect — a subtle glow around the bright areas of the image from the Infrared panel.
+For the final layer of this unique look, add one last creative effect — a subtle glow around the bright areas from the Infrared panel.

-Right-clicking the layer thumbnail, or the mask, or the layer brings up a menu with various commands.
-This enables quick workflows such as duplicating a layer, then inverting the mask.
+Right-clicking the layer thumbnail, or the mask, or the layer panel brings up a menu with various commands.
+This lists workflow commands for duplicating a layer, resetting a layer, and more.